Start-up Visa Guide

 2. Find a Designated Organization

 Choose from 84 designated organizations, including venture funds, business incubators, and angel investor groups.
+Most applicants work with business incubators, which offer structured support and mentorship.
 Each organization has its own criteria and fees, typically ranging from $10,000 to $50,000.
 Choose the one that best suits your needs.

 3. Get a Support Letter